 5. Julia Child’s Cookbook

 If you don’t know who Julia Child is, you should.
-She is probably the most iconic and influential american tv chefs of all time.
-She was renown for for her french cooking techniques and her bubbly personality.
+She is probably the most iconic and influential American tv chefs of all time.
+She was renowned for her French cooking techniques and her bubbly personality.
 Her Mastering the Art of French Cooking is a book I believe every home chef (if not every chef) should have on their bookshelf.
 The book is full of absolutely delightful recipes and cooking techniques that can be used beyond french recipes.
 This book is a great gift for anyone interested in cooking.

 7. Mr. Boston Official Bartender’s and Party Guide

 In college and throughout most of our young adult lives, my wife and I never know how to make a properly mixed drink.
 I still quiver at the thought of the awful stuff we threw together.
 The Mr. Boston Official Bartenders Guide is a great source for classic cocktails.
 A properly made cocktail is an amazing thing to behold.
 I never really tried cocktails after college and I grew out of the “partying” scene.
 However, as a more mature adult, I have discovered the world of cocktails from the Mr. Boston book.
 I still vividly remember my first time having a properly made old fashion.
 And holy crap is it amazing.
 Be amazed by recipes like old fashions, whiskey sours, or amaretto sours.
 There are enough recipes in this book to keep any home bartender the hit of any party.
 This gift is great for anyone from young adults in college to your grandfather who’s looking for the perfect nightcap.